The carbon pricing mechanism has a fixed price for the first two years of its operation i.e. 2012-13 and 2013-14.

-During the fixed price period, the Government sells an unlimited number of Australian carbon units at the specified fixed price for the relevant year.
-Liable entities automatically surrender these carbon units—they cannot be traded or banked for use in future years.
+During this fixed price period, the Government sells an unlimited number of Australian carbon units at the specified fixed price for the relevant year.
+Liable entities automatically surrender these carbon units as they are purchased—they cannot be traded or banked for use in future years.

 During the fixed price period, liable entities are generally required to discharge 75 per cent of their estimated liability by 15 June of a fixed charge year.
 This may be done by surrendering the required units or by paying a unit shortfall charge.

-They must then surrender units for the remainder of their liability by 1 February in the following year or pay a unit shortfall charge to cover the remaining liability.
+Liable entities must then surrender units for the remainder of their liability by 1 February in the following year (2 February in 2015) or pay a unit shortfall charge to cover the remaining liability.

 Freely allocated carbon units cannot be banked.